overwolf/overwolf.github.io/docs/api/overwolf-streaming.md

 #### Version added: 0.78

-> Fired upon a warning with the stream.
+> Fired upon a warning with the stream, with the following structure: [StreamEvent](#streamevent-object) Object.

 #### Usage example